gramineproject/contrib/Intel-Confidential-Compute-for-X/workloads/mariadb/README.md

 3. If a new MariaDB database should be used, use the following commands to initialize the database and to stop the initialized database afterwards.
 If you want to use an existing MariaDB database, skip this step.
-Note that the following steps assume a new database and you need to adjust the commands when an exiting database is used.
+Note that the following steps assume a new database and you need to adjust the commands when an existing database is used.
    ```sh
    mkdir workloads/mariadb/test_db
    docker run --rm --net=host --name init_test_db \